Overtized/Overtized/README.md

 - **Embedded:** Embedded-C programming, Bare-Metal programming.

 ### Books that really fathomed me :
-- The Pragmatic Programmer by  Andy Hunt and Dave Thomas (this one was the most valuable one)
+- The Pragmatic Programmer by  Andy Hunt and Dave Thomas (The most valuable one)
-- The C programming language by Brian W. Kernighan and Dennis M. Ritchie (first book i read as a utter beginner).
+- The C programming language by Brian W. Kernighan and Dennis M. Ritchie (The first book i read as an utter beginner).

 ### What I'm Up To :
 -  I’m currently working on **Transcendance** which is a full stack development project consisting of an E-commerce site development.